 The Institute consisted of a hall with a stage and a gallery, an upstairs room and outhouses.
 It became the centre for public meetings, concerts, lectures, entertainments, social gatherings etc. It had a Reading Room where newspapers and periodicals could be seen, and a Library.
 In time it became licensed for stage plays.
-Technical Classes were held there, and the Knott Lodge of Oddfellows formed in 1881, and the Good Intent Benefit Society held their meetings there.
-Meetings of the Parish Council were also held there.
+Technical classes were held there and the Knott Lodge of Oddfellows formed in 1881 and the Good Intent Benefit Society held their meetings there - also the Parish Council.

-The Institute appeared to have a struggling existence.
-The Trustees, the Rev Alcock, Major Morrison Bell and Mr. C. Moore had hoped that the centre would pay its way and in due time pay off the mortgage.
-It is of interest to note that the Caretaker paid 2 shillings per week rent for his house.

-Early in the 1900s the Trustees offered the property to the Parish Council on condition that the Council would take over the mortgage - then £250 - but there appear to have been obstacles in the way and there was also difficulty whether a Parish Council could hold property under a Charitable Trust - further, the Council was unable to raise the loan.
+The Institute appeared to have had a struggling existence.
+The Trustees, the Rev. Alcock, Major Bell and Mr. C. Moore had hoped that the centre would pay its way and in due time pay off the mortgage.
+It is of interest to note that the caretaker paid two shillings a week rent for his house.
+Early in the 1900's, the Trustees' offered the property to the Parish Council on the condition that the Council would take over the mortgage - then £250 - but there appear to have been obstacles in the way and there was also difficulty whether a Parish Council could hold property under a charitable trust, most important the Council was unable to raise the loan.
+In 1907, the Rev. Serres, Vicar and Mr. Honeyball, Churchwarden were appointed Trustees by the Charity Commissioners.

-In 1907 the Rev Serres, Vicar, and Mr. Honeyball, Churchwarden were appointed Trustees by the Charity Commissioners.
-It is interesting to note that in the 1890s the Infants' School was held at the Institute - before Mrs. Gray of Birchington Hall, later "Spurgeons Orphanages", bought the Primitive Methodist Chapel in Albion Road and let it to the National School Managers of Park Lane School for a pepper-corn rent of one shilling per year for use as an Infants' School.
+It is interesting to note that in the 1890's, the Infants' School was held at the Institute - before Mrs. Gray of Birchington Hall, now Spurgeons, bought the Primitive Methodist Chapel in Albion Road and let it to the National School

-A wood carving class was held at the Institute and some of the oak wood carving now in Birchington Church was done by that class.
-In the early 1900s the girls and boys from Park Lane School had cookery and woodwork classes there.
+Managers of Park Lane School for a pepper corn rent of one shilling per year for use as an Infants' School.
+A wood carving class was held at the Institute and some of the oak wood carving now in Birchington Church was done by this class.
+In the early 1900's the girls and boys from Park Lane School had cookery and woodwork classes there.
 It became the meeting place of the Birchington Cricket Club and of the village band.
+During the last World War it was used by the W.R.V.S. for meals.